Last Updated: November 14th, 2019

 7. Add Your Own Background Sound

 This works best for people living in apartments with thin walls and ceilings.
-Playing soothing background sounds such as soft nature sounds or soothing music neutralizes the noise.
-This doesn’t completely muffle out unwanted sounds but it is an effective got to when working on a budget.
+Playing soothing background sounds, such as soft nature sounds or soothing music neutralizes the noise.
+This doesn’t completely muffle out unwanted sounds, but it’s an effective go-to when you’re working on a budget.

-You can also check my post on the best white noise machine.
+You can also check out my post on the best white noise machine for bathrooms.

-By following this guide carefully, you should be able to reduce all unwanted noise once and for all inside your bedroom.
-Keep in mind that the noise will not completely be eliminated, but you will certainly know the difference.
-If you are on a tight budget, you don’t have to worry!
-Because all these steps are relatively cheap and shouldn’t take you much effort either.
+By following this guide carefully, you should be able to reduce all unwanted noise inside your bedroom.
+Even if the noise isn’t completely eliminated, you’ll certainly notice a difference.
+If you’re on a tight budget, you don’t have to worry, because all these steps are relatively cheap and shouldn’t take you much effort, either.